On Minimum Maximal Distance-k Matchings: Subclasses of -equipackable graphs

 \section{Subclasses of $k$-equipackable graphs}

-Let $k$ be a positive integer and $\mathcal{R}_k$ be the class of graphs with $\rho_k(G) = \rho_{2k}(G)$ for every graph $G$ in this class.
-Recall that a vertex $v \in V(G)$ is called a simplicial vertex if its closed neighborhood $N_G[v]$ induces a complete subgraph of $G$.
-A simplicial clique is a clique containing a simplicial vertex.
+Let $k$ be a positive integer and $\mathcal{R}_k$ be the class of such graphs $G$ that .
+Recall that a vertex is called a simplicial vertex if its closed neighborhood $N_G[v]$ induces a complete subgraph of $G$.
+A {\em simplicial clique} in $G$ is a maximal clique in $G$ containing a simplicial vertex of $G$.
 Let

 Then a transversal of $\mathcal{S}(G)$ is by definition a set of simplicial vertices that has exactly one common vertex with every simplicial clique of $G$.

 In \cite{DistPack} the following simple characterization of the class $\mathcal{R}_1$ is obtained: